SSF Lever 2:

 -

-Key Practice 2.1.1: Prioritize Relationships
+Key Practice 2.1.1: Relationship with Caring Adult

-Prioritize building relationships and trust to foster feelings of safety for students
+Prioritize building relationships and trust to foster feelings of safety for students.

-Key Practice 2.1.2: Culture of Belonging
+Key Practice 2.1.2: Culture of Caring and Belonging

-Engage school staff in ongoing activities that support a culture of belonging for all students and promote respectful interactions
+Engage school staff in ongoing activities that support a culture of belonging for all students and promote respectful interactions.

-Key Practice: 2.1.3: A Culture of Positive Relationships
+Key Practice: 2.1.3: Supportive Staff Relationships

 -

-Key Practice 2.2.1: Social Concerns
+Key Practice 2.2.1: Recognize and Respond

-Key Practice 2.2.2: Prevention Techniques
+Key Practice 2.2.2: Data to Inform Prevention

-Key Practice 2.2.3: Reporting Systems
+Key Practice 2.2.3: Bullying Reporting Protocols

-Incorporate reporting systems and protocols
+Incorporate reporting systems and protocols.

 -

-Prioritize student and staff safety by understanding and addressing the impact of trauma.
+Prioritize student and staff safety by understanding and addressing the impact of trauma

-Key Practice 2.3.2: Self-Care
+Key Practice 2.3.2: Staff Stress Management

-Key Practice 2.3.4: Staff to Connect
+Key Practice 2.3.4: Recovery Support

 -

-Ensure students are equipped with digital citizenship skills.
+Ensure students are equipped with digital citizenship skills

-Key Practice 2.4.1: Digital Safety Training
+Key Practice 2.4.1: Responsible Technology Use and Digital Citizenship

-Key Practice 2.4.2: Integration of Digital Devices
+Key Practice 2.4.2: Intentional Use of Technology

 -

-Implement strategies and practices to help ensure the safety of all.
+Implement strategies and practices to help ensure the safety of all

-Key Practice 2.5.2: Prioritize Safety
+Key Practice 2.5.2: Threat Reporting Procedures

 Key Practice 2.5.3: Effective Behavioral Threat Assessment Team